ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 the arts of civilized life; and, among
 other things, he informed me that at their
 start they fell into a great mistake
-they only sent boys to school.
+they only sent boys to school..
 These
 boys came home intelligent men, but
 they married uneducated and uncivilized
 wives, and the uniform result was, the